-- Overnight in a 4-star hotel at El Port de la Selva (Porto Cristo)
+- Overnight in a 4-star hotel at El Port de la Selva (Porto Cristo or similar)

-Leaving El Port de la Selva behind you, walk northwest, ascending up to the Sant Pere de Rodes cloister (Open Oct 1st to May 31st 10 am – 5.30pm, June 1st to Sept.
+Leaving El Port de la Selva behind you, walk northwest, ascending to the Sant Pere de Rodes cloister (Open Oct 1st to May 31st 10 am – 5.30 pm, June 1st to Sept.
 30th from 10 am to 8 pm, closed on Mondays), considered one of the most important monasteries in Spain.
-You will then make your way up to the ruins of Castle of Sant Salvador, from here you will have a breathtaking view of the Alt Emporda, across to the Albera Mountains and far into the Pyrenees.
+You will then make your way up to the ruins of the Castle of Sant Salvador, from here, you will have a breathtaking view of the Alt Emporda, across to the Albera Mountains and far into the Pyrenees.
 You also have stunning views of the Bay of Roses and the entire Cap de Creus.
-You will then make down to the seaside town of Llançà.
+You will then go down to the seaside town of Llançà.

-- Overnight in a 2-star hotel in Llançà (Grifeu)
+- Overnight in a 3-star hotel in Llançà (Grifeu or similar)

 - Walking for the day: 15 km, 5 hours

-- Overnight in a 3-star hotel in Banyules Sur Mer (Le Catalan)
+- Overnight in a 3-star hotel in Banyules Sur Mer (Le Catalan or similar)

 - Walking for the day: 17 km, 6 hours

-- Overnight in a 3-star hotel in Collioure (Princes de Catalone)
+- Overnight in a 3-star hotel in Collioure (Princes de Catalogne or similar)